LastTherapy/asyncstories/README.md

 ## Chapter VI
 ### Exercise 02: Deja Vu

- &mdash; Whenever one sees a same repeated event twice means it's time to prepare for the worst.
+ "Whenever one sees a same repeated event twice means it's time to prepare for the worst."

 Neo thought about this for a moment, but then it dawned on him what Seraph meant.

- &mdash; Deja vu is a glitch in the matrix, right?
+ "Deja vu is a glitch in the matrix, right?"

- &mdash; It is more of a sigh of a sudden change of the surroundings.
+ "It is more of a sigh of a sudden change of the surroundings."

- &mdash; So, what are my options in this case?
+ "So, what are my options in this case?"

- &mdash; Escape, of course.
+ "Escape, of course.
 There is no shame in that.
-But keeping track of the "glitching" objects also helps.
+But keeping track of the 'glitching' objects also helps."

- &mdash; In what way?
+ "In what way?"

- &mdash; If they are part of the deja vu, that means they are not changed during the upgrade.
+ "If they are part of the deja vu, that means they are not changed during the upgrade."

 Neo wanted to ask more questions, but Seraph closed his eyes and politely showed him to the door behind him.
 The Oracle was waiting.